Dm-crypt: Features

 The fact that disk encryption (volume encryption) software like dm-crypt only deals with transparent encryption of abstract block devices gives it a lot of flexibility.
 This means that it can be used for encrypting any disk-backed file systems supported by the operating system, as well as swap space; write barriers implemented by file systems are preserved.
 Encrypted volumes can be stored on disk partitions, logical volumes, whole disks as well as file-backed disk images (through the use of loop devices with the losetup utility). dm-crypt can also be configured to encrypt RAID volumes and LVM physical volumes.

 dm-crypt can also be configured to provide pre-boot authentication through an initrd, thus encrypting all the data on a computer – except the bootloader, the kernel and the initrd image itself.

-When using the cipher block chaining mode of operation with predictable initialization vectors as other disk encryption software, the disk is vulnerable to watermarking attacks.
+When using the cipher block chaining (CBC) mode of operation with predictable initialization vectors as other disk encryption software, the disk is vulnerable to watermarking attacks.
 This means that an attacker is able to detect the presence of specially crafted data on the disk.
 To address this problem in its predecessors, dm-crypt included provisions for more elaborate, disk encryption-specific modes of operation.
 Support for ESSIV (encrypted salt-sector initialization vector) was introduced in Linux kernel version 2.6.10, LRW in 2.6.20 and XTS in 2.6.24.
+A wide-block disk encryption algorithm, Adiantum, was added in 5.0, and its AES-based cousin HCTR2 in 6.0.

 The Linux Crypto API includes support for most popular block ciphers and hash functions, which are all usable with dm-crypt.

-Crypted FS support include LUKS volumes, loop-AES and since Linux kernel 3.13, the TrueCrypt target called "tcw".
+Crypted FS support include LUKS (versions 1 and 2) volumes, loop-AES, TrueCrypt/VeraCrypt (since Linux kernel 3.13), and BitLocker-encrypted NTFS (since cryptsetup 2.3.0).
+TrueCrypt/VeraCrypt (TCRYPT) and BitLocker (BITLK) support require the kernel userspace crypto API.